 The works of Zeller and Odier demonstrate the essential role of silica in terms of connective tissue.
 It has been observed that this is essential for the synthesis of collagen and elastin fibers in the connective tissues.
-Any deficiency or impoverishment of these tissues involves a loss of elasticity and their integrity.
+Any deficiency or impoverishment of these tissues involves a loss of elasticity and integrity.
 The organic silica derivatives, particularly those provided by Silicium, are recommended for combating wrinkles, stretch marks, and enhancing the skin’s condition.
 Living Silica® applied locally promotes the resorption of cellulite.

 Natural Antiaging, by Victoria Baras

 Antiaging natural, Editorial RBA Integral By Victoria Baras, Antiaging and bioenergy expert.

 “Discover the fundamental role of Living Silica® in the natural Antiaging program.
 A healthy and accessible alternative to plastic surgery.
 Perfect to regenerate the body and revitalize the mind”.

 ACTION ON HAIR:

-- The organic silica provided by Living Silica® stimulates the scalp and the pilosebaceous unit.
+- The silica provided by Living Silica® stimulates the scalp and the pilosebaceous unit.